• Facebook

 Being a leader in animation, a shooting star, over a night sky, leading viewers towards the theme park, was added to stir the imagination and draw children and parents in.

-The typeface was specifically developed to be uniquely recognized with the castle backdrop, or as a stand alone image.
+The typeface was specifically developed to be uniquely recognized with the castle backdrop, or as a stand-alone image.

-With everything the Disney company does, a high-quality customer experience is their driving force.
+With everything the Disney company does, high-quality customer experience is their driving force.
 If your focus is on having a product or service that is superior in your industry, being able to capture the customer experience in your logo is the ultimate goal.

 Salesforce Tech Driven Logo Puts Our Success In The Cloud